 This seems like a blatant marketing gimmick, since it’s unlikely that customers would need access to all of these individual subdomains.

 OneRep believes in complete transparency, not marketing gimmicks.
-We remove your personal data from over 77 people-search sites, and you can find a list of the most common websites we cover on our F.A.Q. page.
+We remove your personal data from 107 people-search sites, and you can find a list of the most common websites we cover on our F.A.Q. page.
 Everyday, our developers find new people-search websites and add them to our list for automatic removal.
 As a result, the number of OneRep covered websites is growing all the time.

 Can I remove my personal records myself?